teylie/teylie/README.md

 ## 🐋 My currents

-I am currently studying as an undergraduate in Creative Computing, that covers areas, of programming, and animation, design, and softwares.
+I am currently studying as an undergraduate in Creative Computing, that covers areas, of programming, animation, design, and softwares.

 ## My safe space  📃☔☕